 - Learn about your disorder.
 Education about body dysmorphic disorder can empower you and motivate you to stick to your treatment plan.

 - Pay attention to warning signs.
-Work with your doctor or therapist to learn what might trigger your symptoms.
+Work with your health care provider or mental health provider to learn what might trigger your symptoms.
 Make a plan so you know what to do if symptoms return.
-Contact your doctor or therapist if you notice any changes in symptoms or how you feel.
+Contact your health care provider or mental health provider if you notice any changes in symptoms or how you feel.

 - Practice learned strategies.
 At home, routinely practice the skills you learn during therapy so they become stronger habits.